Seeking underappreciated opportunities with high potential.

 3 categories.
 11 themes.
 A world of opportunities.

-Improving lives and protecting the environment while delivering competitive returns are the dual goals of our Global Impact and Global Impact Bond approaches.
+Improving lives and protecting the environment while delivering competitive returns are the dual goals of our impact equity and bond strategies.
 See impact highlights from the past year, along with the measurable results that the companies and issuers we invest in are delivering.

 Our impact investing approaches